relaytools/docs/relaytools-setup.md

     [2024-04-22T03:47:24Z INFO  noip_duc] update succeeded; ip=146.70.112.84, changed=false
     [2024-04-22T03:47:24Z INFO  noip_duc] checking ip again in 5m

-This is now reporting your WAN or web facing IP address to [noip.com](http://noip.com/) so they can direct DNS queries to your server.
+noip-duc is now reporting your WAN or web facing IP address to [noip.com](http://noip.com/) so they can direct DNS queries to your server.

+**(pending) Need steps to setup this up as a service to autostart after reboot**

 ## Let's now set up relaytools
 **Switch to root**